 Many of our visitors worry about traveling to the U.S. alone for their clinical experience.
-Sometimes, individuals may rotate with friends but, when this isn’t the case, visitors usually find themselves making a few along the way.
-A number of the clinical experiences we offer have more than one spot available, which means that multiple visitors can be rotating with the same physician at the same time.
-In many cases, these individuals form close bonds with one another.
-We often hear stories of visitors exploring teaming up to explore the city where their rotation is located!
+Sometimes, individuals rotate with friends but, when this isn’t the case, visitors usually find themselves making some along the way.
+A number of the clinical experiences we offer have more than one spot available each month—which means that multiple visitors can rotate with the same physician.
+Oftentimes, these individuals form close bonds with one another, sharing meals together and teaming up to explore the city where their rotation is located!

 Akif, a medical student from India, experienced just this during his January 2020 rotation in New York.
-As he learned about the specialty of internal medicine, he was able to interact with several other international medical students.
+As he learned about the specialty of internal medicine, he interacted with several other international medical students.
 To find out more about his experience, continue reading below.

 Hungry to Learn

-During my one month long clinical experience in New York, I experienced an atmosphere that was both calm and educating.
+During my month-long clinical experience in New York, I experienced an atmosphere that was both calm and educating.
 It was no less than a dream come true.
 Before I share my experience, I have to thank my AMO coach, Jordan, who was highly supportive and helpful before, during, and after the rotation.
-I never thought I would participate in a clinical experience in New York City during medical school and feel happy to have had the experience.
+I never thought I would participate in a clinical experience in New York City during medical school, and feel happy to have had the experience.

 On my first day, I was greeted warmly by the staff and supervising physician.
 Even though the healthcare system was a mystery to me, the doctor and his well-trained staff taught me how each patient encounter would work.
 It was such a smooth transition, and I soon started to help the physician when he saw patients.
 I also learned how to type up patient notes.
 This was great practice for the Step 2 CS portion of the USMLE.

 While rotating, I saw a variety of patients.
 They mentioned that the site I was at had always provided exceptional healthcare.
 It didn’t take me long to understand why.
 Every patient was treated with warmth and greeted with a big smile.
 I think this may have played a role in curing their illnesses.